fenekku/commandeer/README.md

   variables should be explicitly chosen by the developer.
 - Keep it simple and streamlined.
 Command line parsers can do a lot for you, but I prefer to be in adequate control.
 - Test in context.
-Tests are run on the installed package because that is what people get.
+Continuous integration tests are run on the installed package because that is what people get.

 TODO and Contribution